 Updated grades, typically from your final spring semester which were not part of your original application, can show a rising grade trend.
 You should submit those grades through the Law School Data Assembly Service (LSDAS), which will update your application materials.

 Additional letters of recommendation generally are not helpful but will be added to your application file if received in our office.

-We typically contact candidates on the wait list by email and by phone.
+We typically contact candidates on the wait list by either email or by phone.
 Please be sure to provide us with a phone number where you can be reached during both the day and evening hours.
-We frequently contact wait listed candidates by email, so you should provide us with a reliable email address which you check regularly.
+You should provide us with a reliable email address which you check regularly.
 Make sure to contact us if your email address or any other contact information changes.

 It depends on the timing of the offer.
 If you are admitted from the wait list early in the spring/summer, you would have 10 days to make a decision and submit an admissions deposit.
 Wait listed candidates who are admitted closer to the start of classes in late July or early August are typically given only a few days to make a decision and submit a deposit.

 Yes, if you qualify, receiving federal or private loans should not be a problem.
 You should make sure that your FAFSA and supporting documentation have been received by the Law School Financial Aid Office so that we can begin to process your loan application as soon as you have been accepted.
 If you have already been approved for loans at another law school, it is relatively easy to have those loans cancelled and recertified for you by the Temple Law School Financial Aid Office.

 No, the deferral option is not available to candidates admitted from the waiting list.